Robust and Efficient Penetration-Free Elastodynamics without Barriers: METHOD

-\paragraph{Termination Guarantee.} To satisfy the TOI-based termination criterion in \autoref{eq:termination}, our method must avoid stagnation at $\alpha^{[k]} = 0$.
-When $\alpha^{[k]}$ remains strictly positive, each $\beta_i^{[k]}$ will become a product of values in $[0,1)$ and converge to zero, ensuring eventual termination.
-The generation of nonzero $\alpha^{[k]}$ is guaranteed by the combination of our active set update and augmented Lagrangian framework.
-If $\alpha^{[k]}$ temporarily becomes zero, both $\x^{[k]}$ and the linearized constraints $\mathbf{c}(\hatx^{[k]})$ remain unchanged during the outer iteration.
-In this case, Algorithm~\ref{alg:activeset} adds all primitive pairs immediately responsible for the zero $\alpha^{[k]}$ into the active set $\mathcal{C}^{[k]}$ for subsequent iterations.
+\paragraph{Finite-Step Termination.} To satisfy the TOI-based termination criterion in \autoref{eq:termination}, our method needs to avoid stagnation at $\alpha^{[k]} \rightarrow 0$.
+When $\alpha^{[k]}$ remains lower-bounded by a strictly positive value $\gamma>0$, each $\beta_i^{[k]}$ will become a product of values in $[0,1-\gamma)$ and converge to zero, ensuring eventual termination.
+The generation of such $\alpha^{[k]}$ can be achieved by the combination of our active set update and augmented Lagrangian framework.
+If $\alpha^{[k]}$ temporarily approaches zero, both $\x^{[k]}$ and the linearized constraints $\mathbf{c}(\hatx^{[k]})$ remain nearly unchanged during the outer iteration.
+In this case, Algorithm~\ref{alg:activeset} adds all primitive pairs immediately responsible for the tiny $\alpha^{[k]}$ into the active set $\mathcal{C}^{[k]}$ for subsequent iterations.
 According to Theorem~17.6 of \citet{nocedal2006numerical}, when the elasticity model is linear and the penalty stiffness $\mu$ is sufficiently large, the errors of both the primal and dual variables relative to the true KKT solution of \autoref{eq:sub-problem} decay exponentially.
 Consequently, once the newly added contact pairs are included, the corresponding linearized constraints $ c_i(\hatx^{[k+1]}) = d_i(\x^{[k]}) + \nabla d_i(\x^{[k]})^T(\hatx^{[k+1]} - \x^{[k]}) - \delta $ converge toward zero during the next subproblem solve.
-With $\delta > 0$, the resulting update direction $(\hatx^{[k+1]} - \x^{[k]})$ eventually aligns with the positive gradient directions of all $d_i(\x^{[k]})$, thereby producing a strictly positive $\alpha^{[k+1]}$ in the next CCD.
+With $\delta > 0$, the resulting update direction $(\hatx^{[k+1]} - \x^{[k]})$ eventually aligns with the positive gradient directions of all $d_i(\x^{[k]})$, thereby producing a sufficiently large $\alpha^{[k+1]}$ in the next CCD.

 \paragraph{First-order Accuracy.} We first examine the case where no contact exists in the scene, in which our solver is simply equivalent to performing $K_\text{min}$ Newton iterations.
 Let $\V^{[k]}=(\x^{[k]}-x^t)/h$, when we set $K_\text{min}=1$ (also known as semi-implicit Euler in some literature),